MicrosoftEdge/WebView2Feedback/diagnostics/crash.md

 # Crash Dumps
+Crash dumps are used to better understand why a WV2 process is crashing and firing a [ProcessFailed](https://learn.microsoft.com/dotnet/api/microsoft.web.webview2.core.corewebview2.processfailed) event.
+If you're experiencing crashes, the information included in the [ProcessFailed event arguments](https://learn.microsoft.com/dotnet/api/microsoft.web.webview2.core.corewebview2processfailedeventargs) is a good starting point:
+- ExitCode
+- ProcessDescription
+- ProcessFailedKind
+- Reason

-If a crash occurs, the dumps can usually be found in the app's user data folder:
+In addition to that, crash dumps are extremely helpful.
+WV2 crash dumps are located in a subfolder of the app's user data folder (UDF): `<UDF>\EBWebView\Crashpad\reports\`.
-<code><user data folder>\EBWebView\Crashpad\reports</code>
-The <user data folder> is created in the app's folder by default:
-<code><app folder>\<app name>.exe.WebView2</code>
-But apps can specify different user data folders.
-If they do, they generally know where it is.
+By default the user data folder is created in the app's folder by default with a name like `<App Exe Name>.exe.WebView2`.
+If an app sets its user data folder location manually when creating a [WV2 Environment object](https://learn.microsoft.com/dotnet/api/microsoft.web.webview2.core.corewebview2environment), it may be in a different location.